chenw7/Tiresias/README.md

 - Successfully identified all problematic sites for **97% of flagged test parameters**.
 - For the remaining 3%, the model uncovered labeling inconsistencies, suggesting potential human judgment errors.

-## pkl files
+## joblib files
-All .pkl files in this repository are pre-trained models and are ready for download and integration into other projects.
+All .joblib files in this repository are pre-trained models and are ready for download and integration into other projects.
 These files allow for quick deployment without retraining.